 How to Make Brown Gravy From Scratch

-Then add the flour to make the “roux”.
-This is a French cooking term which refers to fat + flour to make a thickening agent for cooking.
+- Make a roux: This is a French cooking term which refers to fat + flour to make a thickening agent for cooking.
 The key here is to have the roux develop a caramel color and a bit of a nutty smell.
 This ensures that the flour is cooked and ready for thickening.

-Next whisk in the beef broth.
+- Next whisk in the beef broth.
 Make sure that you continue to whisk while you pour in the beef broth.
 Continue to cook and stir for about 3-5 minutes until the gravy thickens.

-Lastly, season with salt and pepper and you’re done!
+- Lastly, season with salt and pepper and you’re done!
 That’s it!
 Season the gravy to your liking and serve it right away.

-- Whisk, whisk, whisk!
-That’s the key to creamy and smooth gravy.
+- Whisk, whisk, whisk: That’s the key to creamy and smooth gravy.
 Always make sure that you whisk continuously to avoid any lumps.

-- Taste for salt level.
-If you are using regular broth (not low-sodium broth), make sure to taste the gravy before adding salt.
+- Taste for salt level: If you are using regular broth (not low-sodium broth), make sure to taste the gravy before adding salt.
 There’s usually a fair amount of salt already in the broth.

-- For a richer gravy, use beef bouillon.
-Instead of using beef broth, we often us Beef Better Than Bouillon to make my beef gravy.
+- For a richer gravy, use beef bouillon: Instead of using beef broth, we often us Beef Better Than Bouillon to make my beef gravy.
 It has a lot more flavor!

-- Adjust the consistency to your liking.
-If you like thin gravy, add more broth.
+- Adjust the consistency to your liking: If you like thin gravy, add more broth.
 Alternatively, if you like it thicker, use only 1 3/4 cups of broth.

-Ways to Use Brown Gravy
+How to Serve Brown Gravy

 - Poured over mashed potatoes.
-We’ve got the Best Mashed Potatoes recipe for you!
-Or try our Sour Cream Mashed Potatoes if you like them creamy!
+We’ve got the best mashed potatoes recipe for you!
+Or try our sour cream mashed potatoes if you like them creamy!

 - Make turkey sandwiches with leftovers.
 We love using this gravy on open-faced turkey or roast beef sandwiches.